 Can I use GitHub Copilot and Cursor together?
 Yes, but not simultaneously in the same editor.
 Use Copilot in VS Code for daily work, switch to Cursor for refactors.

 Does Gemini’s free tier have hidden limits?
-Only daily caps (6,000 completions/day, 240 chat requests/day).
-Never hit monthly limits even during heavy use.
+Only daily caps (6,000 completions/day, 240 chat requests/day) - no monthly limits even during heavy use.

 Which tool works best offline?
 None work fully offline - all require API calls.
 Copilot caches some completions for brief disconnections.